Friday, August 8, 2014

 Expat Report: 26 months Later

-Some of the things that have helped us to handle our homesickness have been food related.
-For example, I'm happy to report that McDonald’s recently began offering an Americanized breakfast with bacon, scrambled eggs, and two pieces of bread that come pretty close to the texture of a bagel, minus the shape or the hole in the middle.
+One of the things that has helped us cope with homesickness is food.
+For instance, I'm happy to report that McDonald’s here recently started offering a more American-style breakfast: bacon, scrambled eggs, and two pieces of bread that come surprisingly close to the texture of a bagel—minus the shape and the hole in the middle.

-Walmarts in Argentina now sell bacon and it tastes just like the one from home.
-Zach was kind enough to make some for me because I have absolutely no talent for cooking.
+Walmart stores in Argentina now sell bacon that tastes just like the kind back home.
+Zach was kind enough to make some for me—thankfully, since I have absolutely no talent for cooking.

-The public hospital in Cordoba no longer charges (an already cheap) out-patient fee, but on the downside, getting an appointment to see a doctor is a lot harder.
-I’ll talk more about that in a future blog article.
+The public hospital in Córdoba no longer charges the already minimal outpatient fee, which is great—but on the downside, getting an appointment with a doctor has become much more difficult.
+I’ll talk more about that in a future post.

-Now some of you know that I’ve struggled with social anxiety and depression, but fortunately, I’ve been able to get treatment for it thanks to the free health care in Argentina.
-As my 37th birthday approached, I decided that I would try to control my condition on my own, without the need of a therapist or anti-anxiety medication.
-It’s been two months and I’ve had my ups and downs.
-I’ll admit that I wasn’t prepared for the mood swings or the unexpected anxiety attacks I’ve experienced.
-I find myself staying indoors a lot more these days.
-To compensate, I try to invite my friends to my house as long as there’s money for snacks and drinks.
+Some of you already know that I’ve struggled with social anxiety and depression.
+Thankfully, I’ve been able to get treatment through Argentina’s free healthcare system.
+As my 37th birthday approached, I decided to try managing my condition on my own—without therapy or anti-anxiety medication.
+It’s been two months, and I’ve had my ups and downs.
+I wasn’t fully prepared for the mood swings or the unexpected anxiety attacks.
+These days, I find myself staying indoors a lot more.
+To compensate, I try to invite friends over—when there’s enough money for snacks and drinks.

-A lot of people have asked me how college is going, so let me rip the band-aid off and tell you that I quit!
-The choice wasn’t easy, but I ultimately didn’t feel that the university and I meshed at all.
-I could spend the entire post pointing out why, but I’ve done that already in a previous entry and that’s not what this entry is about.
+A lot of people have asked how college is going, so let me rip off the band-aid: I quit.
+It wasn’t an easy decision, but I didn’t feel the university was the right fit for me.
+I could go on about the reasons why, but I’ve already covered that in a previous entry—and this post is about something else.

-But before you judge me, you should know that something else had happened that helped me to make this decision.
-When I got here, my family did their best to support Zach and me.
-Unfortunately, they have their own problems and the last thing we wanted was to be a financial burden to them, so we cut the proverbial umbilical cord.
+Before anyone judges me for stepping away from school, there’s more to the story.
+When Zach and I first arrived, my family did their best to support us.
+But they have their own struggles, and the last thing we wanted was to become a financial burden.
+So, we made the difficult choice to cut the proverbial umbilical cord.

-In addition, he created a group called English & Muffins where expats and Argentinians meet at a hostel to play fun and sassy games that help non-native English speakers practice their English while enjoying some delicious muffins and cakes.
+In addition, Zach created a group called English & Muffins, where expats and Argentinians gather at a hostel to play fun and lively games.
+It’s a great way for non-native English speakers to practice their language skills while enjoying delicious muffins and cakes.

-It seems like a lifetime ago since Zach and I stepped out of that plane in Cordob,a but there isn’t a day that goes by that I don’t think about our old lives in the States.
+It feels like a lifetime ago since Zach and I stepped off that plane in Córdoba, yet not a day goes by that I don’t think about our old lives back in the States.

-My friends back home have gone through things that I wish I could have been there for.
-I have one friend who lost her son in a terrible accident.
-I have another friend who got remarried and is expecting her first child.
-I used to ask her teasingly when she would make me an uncle.
-Now I won’t be there.
-I sometimes wonder if the choice we made was the right one.
-Would Zach and I have stayed together if we hadn't left New York.
-Still, we've made some friends and are attempting to make a life for ourselves here, which seems to be going okay.
+My friends back home have experienced moments I wish I could have been there for.
+One friend lost her son in a terrible accident.
+Another recently remarried and is expecting her first child.
+I used to tease her about when I’d become an uncle—now I won’t be there for those milestones.
+Sometimes, I wonder if the choice Zach and I made to leave New York was the right one.
+Would we have stayed together if we hadn’t moved?

-Fortunately, Zach and I are still close, and married or not, we've got each other's back.
+Fortunately, Zach and I remain as close as ever.
+Married or not, we’ve got each other’s backs—no matter where life takes us.

 Monday, August 4, 2014